An enlarged prostate is a condition that many men suffer from, but few wish to talk about it.

-In more severe cases, pain may also be due to infection, which is a result of an untreated enlarged prostate.
+In more severe cases, pain may also be due to infection, resulting from an untreated enlarged prostate.

 One of the issues with an enlarged prostate is that it can block the flow of urine from the bladder, which prevents it from emptying completely.
 This increases the chance of bacteria growing, increasing your risk of developing an infection.

-Prostatitis, which is an inflammation of the prostate, is also a form of urinary infection and will need to be treated.
+Prostatitis, an inflammation of the prostate, is also a form of urinary infection and will need to be treated.

 4) Urinary retention

 Urinary retention is when you are unable to empty the bladder completely.
 It is both a symptom and complication of an enlarged prostate.
 If you experience this issue, it is important to seek immediate medical care.
 There are two forms of urinary retention — acute and chronic.